openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 With this formalization, sciences increasingly move away from reality as false precision is more important than actual relevance.
-The biologist Christian Koerner writes (2007, p 171): *“The more precise the statement [of a model], the less it usually reflects the scale of the real conditions which are of interest to or available for the general public and which leads to scientific progress.”*
+The biologist Körner writes (2007, p.
+171): *“The more precise the statement [of a model], the less it usually reflects the scale of the real conditions which are of interest to or available for the general public and which leads to scientific progress.”*

-The crowding out of content by form does also attract other people to science..
-The old type of an often highly unconventional scientist who is motivated by intrinsic motivation, is increasingly replaced by formally gifted, streamlined men and women[^4], who in spite of their formal brilliance have hardly anything important to say.
+The predominance of form over content (let us call this ‘crowding-out’ of form by content) does also attract other people to science.
+The old type of an often highly unconventional scientist who is motivated by intrinsic motivation is increasingly being replaced by formally gifted, streamlined men and women[^5], who in spite of their formal brilliance have hardly anything important to say.

 ### Undermining of anonymity by expert networks